lucaswerkmeister/itsbinotstraight/README.md

 attach it e. g. with `portablectl attach -p trusted itsbinotstraight` and enable it with `systemctl enable --now itsbinotstraight.timer`.
 (You can also send a single tweet with `systemctl start itsbinotstraight.service` first, to see if it works.)

-For the JS version, the image must be attached with some profile that allows w+x memory,
-i. e. one with `MemoryDenyWriteExecute=no`, which is not the case with the default profile.
-The only standard profile satisfying this condition is the “trusted” one;
-however, you can create your own copy of the “default” profile with `MemoryDenyWriteExecute=no` by placing an appropriately edited version of `/usr/lib/systemd/portable/profile/default/` below `/etc/systemd/portable/profile/`.

 See also `DEPLOYING.md`.